Every six months, we like to share our highlights in a newsletter. It has been a little overdue, so let's get to it! 😄

-The Heroku pricing corresponds with our regular plans, although we had to introduce additional high-end plans as Heroku does not support overages.
+The Heroku pricing corresponds with our regular plans, but we did have to introduce additional high-end plans as Heroku does not support overages.

 New Robots & SDKs

-We've launched the /audio/artwork robot that extracts album artwork from audio files.
-We've also launched the /meta/write robot that writes meta data to files, the /ftp/import robot, and added video concatenation support to the /video/merge robot.
-We've added pngquant support to the /image/optimize robot, resulting in highly optimized png images.
+We have launched the /audio/artwork Robot, which extracts album artwork from audio files.
+We have also launched the /meta/write Robot, which writes metadata to files, the /ftp/import Robot, and we have added video concatenation support to the /video/merge Robot.
+Furthermore, we have added pngquant support to the /image/optimize Robot, which will result in highly optimized PNG images.

 Improved Video Encoding

-Some videos contain data and subtitle streams.
-Our default was to give each stream a place in the output file, but we found that in many cases these streams are unwanted, while being a source of many encoding problems.
+Videos sometimes contain data and subtitle streams.
+By default, we always gave each stream a place in the output file, but we found that these streams are in many cases unwanted, and often even a source of many encoding problems.

-Besides the big projects mentioned above, we have:
+Besides the larger projects mentioned above, we have:

-- added a "Freeze account" option when you want to avoid being charged without losing access to your account's Templates & history
+- added a "Freeze account" option for when you want to avoid being charged without losing access to your account's Templates and history

 - added support for preserving album cover files when converting your audio files

-- added a filter for the Assembly list for Assembly errors you can fix on your end
+- added a filter for the Assembly list for Assembly errors that can be fixed on your end

 - added the option to ignore errors when you batch import files from S3, FTP or SFTP

-- added the option to email you on Assembly errors you can fix on your end
+- added the option to email you about Assembly errors that can be fixed on your end

-- added HTTPS URLs for temporary result files to our Assemblies status pages
+- added HTTPS URLs for temporary result files to the status pages of our Assemblies

 - improved the speed and reliability of our Assembly Search